rozek/notes-on-gundb/README.md

 [GunDB](https://github.com/amark/gun) is a decentralized (peer-to-peer) distributed [graph database](https://en.wikipedia.org/wiki/Graph_database) with support for multiple users, access control and persistence.
 It runs in the browser or on [Node.js](https://nodejs.org/en), works fine when offline and synchronizes with other peers using a "last-write-wins" strategy when online.

-While GunDB itself may be brilliant in many aspects, the docs are a complete nightmare (hard to read, chaotic, incomplete, wrong).
+While GunDB itself may be brilliant in many aspects, the docs are a complete nightmare (hard to read, chaotic, incomplete, contradictory, wrong).
 This repository therefore contains a collection of the author's notes on GunDB written (from the viewpoint of an application developer) while he tries to learn and use it.

 In the end, these notes will hopefully be more systematic than the official docs or the GunDB wiki.